 Additionally, you may set or configure a password when computers use PXE.

 Notice that when you enable a PXE responder without Windows Deployment Service option, you get a warning box.

 This option enables a PXE responder on this distribution point without requiring Windows Deployment Services (WDS).
 Because WDS is not required, the PXE enable distribution point can be a client or server operating system.
 This action disables WDS, therefore this distribution point cannot use multicast.
 Disabling PXE responder enables WDS.

 When asked are you sure you want to enable PXE responder without WDS, click Yes.

-Monitor Distribution Point Role Installation
+Monitor Distribution Point Role Installation on Windows 10

 On the Windows 10 DP, open the SMSPXE.log file.
 Look for the line Start SCCM PXE as a service.
 Next, you can also see the sccmpxe.exe version 5.0.8913.1032 with file location.

 When you install SCCM distribution point on Windows 10 and enable PXE responder service, there is no RemoteInstall folder created.
 Instead, sccmpxe.exe executable will respond to PXE requests.
 In case you are wondering, the Boot Images and content are in the SCCMContentLib folder.

 Note: If you have set up Windows 10 Distribution Point to run in HTTPS mode, you must perform an additional step.
 Launch IIS Manager > right click Default web site and click Edit Bindings.
 Ensure HTTPS is listed along with HTTP.
 Edit HTTPS and select a valid certificate.
 If you don’t do this, you may encounter socket connect failed 8007274d.
 Sending with winhttp failed 80072efd error.

 Once you determine the DP role installation is successful on Windows 10, let’s test the PXE and OSD.
 Before that ensure you distribute your SCCM boot Images and OSD content to the distribution point.